pyscaffold/pyscaffold/CONTRIBUTING.rst

    to avoid confusion with old builds and Sphinx docs.
 #.
 Run ``python setup.py dists`` and check that the files in ``dist`` have
    the correct version (no ``.dirty`` or Git hash) according to the Git tag.
-   Also sizes of the distributions should be less then 500KB, otherwise unwanted clutter may have been included.
+   Also sizes of the distributions should be less than 500KB, otherwise unwanted clutter may have been included.
 #.
 Run ``twine upload dist/*`` and check that everything was uploaded to `PyPI`_ correctly.